 We offer free contact hours if you’re finding it difficult to meet the 15.

 CPNs recertify annually between October 1 and January 31 by submitting a quick online application.
+The Recert application will open November 1 this year.
 Allow 15 minutes for the application, and know which completed 15 hours of activity you want to document.
 If you earned more than 15 hours, you can save the “extra” for next year's Recert.

 You choose the day to recertify.
 It can be a different day each year you recertify.